hacks-guide/Guide-WiiU/docs/extras/uninstall-payloadloader.md

 ### Uninstall PayloadLoader

-1. Launch the Health & Safety Application while holding X on the Gamepad
+1. Launch the Health & Safety Application and boot into Aroma.
-1. Navigate to the `installer` environment and launch it by pressing A.
+1. Launch the PayloadLoader Installer from the Wii U Menu.
 1. Press A to select `Check`.
 1. Select `Remove`.
 1. You will be asked if you really want to remove the PayloadLoader.
 Select `Remove` again.